alexpyattaev/agave/docs/src/contributing/code-style.md

 ### Public API

-When working on any crate, please be considerate of the fact that most agave crates get pushed on crates.io, and thus breaking public API on them is not desirable.
+When working on any crate, please be considerate of the fact that most agave crates get pushed on crates.io, and thus breaking public API on them is discouraged.
 Thus, unless you absolutely must, you should generally avoid doing so where possible.
 Please refer to the [semver guide](https://semver.org/).

 ### Allocator usage